Skip to Content

 If you love this recipe, try one of these vegetable sides!

-• Refrigerate Store the leftovers in an airtight container; they will keep for three days.
+• Refrigerate Store the leftovers in an airtight container for three days.

 • Freeze Let the vegetables cool completely.
-Then, transfer it to a freezer-safe container or bag.
+Then, transfer them to a freezer-safe container or bag.
 Pad pak freezes for three months.

-• Reheat Warm the leftovers in the microwave or on stovetop.
+• Reheat Warm the leftovers in the microwave or on the stovetop.

 Can I add meat to this stir fry?

 Of course!
 Start by seasoning and stir-frying the beef, chicken, shrimp, or tofu.
 Remove the meat from the pan and set it aside.
 Then, add the vegetables and cook according to the recipe.
-When they’re done, return the protein to the pan and combine it with the sauce.
+Once cooked, return the protein and vegetables to the pan and combine them with the sauce.

 Is pad pak gluten-free?

-Because of the liquid Maggi seasoning, soy sauce, and oyster sauce (some brands have gluten-free), this recipe is not gluten-free.
-You can replace the Maggi and soy sauce with Tamari Sauce or Coconut aminos.
+Because of the soy sauce and oyster sauce, this recipe is not naturally gluten-free.
+You can replace the soy sauce with tamari sauce or coconut aminos.

 Tressa Jamil

-Make restaurant-style pad pak in just 15 minutes!
-The flavorful Thai stir-fried vegetables pair perfectly with rice or protein to make it a complete meal.
+Make easy pad pak with a delicious homemade sauce in 15 minutes!
+The Thai stir-fried vegetables pair perfectly with rice, chicken, tofu, and shrimp.

 Prep Time 10 minutes